femrek/flutter_network_layer/flutter_network_layer_dio/README.md

 }
 ```

-- Create your own request models (commands) like following example.
-This class have to include information about the
+- Create your own request models (commands) like the following example.
+This class has to include information about the
   request will be sent to the server.

 ```dart